luminus-framework/luminus/resources/public/md/clojurescript.md

 ### Working With the DOM directly

+#### Warning

+Since Reagent uses a virtual DOM and renders components as necessary, direct manpipulation of the DOM is highly discouraged.
+Updating DOM elements outside the Reagent components can result in unpredictable behavior.

-There are several libraries available for accessing and modifying DOM elements.
+That said, there are several libraries available for accessing and modifying DOM elements.
 In particular, you may wish  to take a look at the [Domina](https://github.com/levand/domina) and [Dommy](https://github.com/Prismatic/dommy).
 Domina is a lightweight library for selecting and manipulating DOM elements as well as handling events.
 Dommy is a templating library similar to Hiccup.

 ### Ajax